Kakaymi10/may_2022_ml_students_practices/README.md

 # Machine Learning and Deep Learning Exercises

 Welcome to the Machine Learning and Deep Learning practice exercises!
-This repository contains weekly exercises designed to help you and your friends practice various classification algorithms using TensorFlow and deep learning techniques.
+This repository contains weekly exercises designed to help you practice various classification algorithms using TensorFlow and deep learning techniques.
 Each week focuses on a different algorithm, including regularization and optimization techniques, and culminates in Natural Language Processing (NLP) tasks.

 ## Weekly Exercises